 (I) The most recent written compliance reports and the program's corrective action plan shall remain posted in a conspicuous place near the posted program license until the next compliance report is received from the department.

-(J) All complaints and reports concerning the operation of programs regulated by this chapter of the Administrative Code and sections 3301.52 to 3301.59 of the Revised Code, may be reported to the department ombudsman or the office of early learning and school readiness.
+(J) All complaints and reports concerning the operation of programs regulated by this chapter of the Administrative Code and sections 3301.52 to 3301.59 of the Revised Code, shall be reported to the office of early learning and school readiness.
 The name and phone numbers of both parties shall be posted in a conspicuous place near the posted program license.

-(K) All actions of the department with respect to licensing a preschool program, renewing a license, refusal to license or renew a license, and revocation of a license, shall be in conformity with sections 3301.57 , 3301.58 and 119. of the Revised Code.
+(K) All actions of the department with respect to licensing a preschool program, refusal to license or revocation of a license, shall be in conformity with sections 3301.57 and 3301.58 and Chapter 119. of the Revised Code.

 (1) Those licensing actions which shall afford the right to an administrative hearing include: